marcosp70/marcosp70.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<p style="color: red;">I am currently seeking research internship opportunities in the cybersecurity field, particularly in security and privacy topics.
-If you're interested in connecting, feel free to <a href="mailto:marcos.silva@aluno.cefetmg.br" style="color: red;">email me</a> directly!</p>
+<div style="color: grey; font-size: 0.8em;">Last updated: February 9, 2025</div>

 ## A little bit about me

 🧑🏽‍💻 I'm a Computer Engineering student at CEFET-MG in Brazil.

+💻 Currently, I am working as a research intern at the [Max Planck Institute for Security and Privacy](https://www.mpi-sp.org/) in Bochum, Germany, under the guidance of [Dr. Yixin Zou](https://yixinzou.github.io/).
+My research focuses on human-centered security and privacy, and I'm collaborating on cutting-edge research related to privacy, security, and user behavior alongside leading experts in the field.

 🛫 I was awarded a scholarship to study cybersecurity for one year in the U.S. through an <a href="https://exchanges.state.gov/non-us/program/community-college-initiative-program" target="_blank">academic exchange program</a> sponsored by the U.S. Department of State.
-During my time at Northern Virginia Community College, I graduated with honors (summa cum laude) and achieved a perfect GPA of 4.0.
+During my time at Northern Virginia Community College, I graduated with honors (summa cum laude) and achieved a GPA of 4.0.

-🔬 My research interests are in topics related to security and privacy, as combating cybergrooming, network security, and penetration testing in general.
+🔬 My research interests are in topics related to security and privacy, as combating cybergrooming, network security, and penetration testing.

-📚 I recently wrote a systemetic review about cybergrooming and its challenges with other researchers from <a href="https://people.cs.vt.edu/jicho/index.html" target="_blank">Virginia Tech</a>.
+📚 I recently wrote a systemetic review about cybergrooming and its challenges with other researchers from <a href="https://people.cs.vt.edu/jicho/index.html" target="_blank">Virginia Tech</a> (publication currently under review).

 👾 I am passionate about participating in CTFs and hackathons.
 I also have co-founded and was the president of CyberForce NOVA, a cybersecurity student club at NOVA, where we organized events and raise cybersecurity awareness.